Caribbean Carnival Cultures

 To this aim project lead Dr Emily Zobel Marshall alongside Professor Emeritus Max Farrar have successfully organized a Caribbean Carnival Symposium in 2014 and Emily has presented her ongoing research on Carnival Tricksters at the Leeds Cultural Conversations Series.
 A Leeds Beckett University funded PhD student Tola Dabiri is further developing the project through her analysis of the function of the oral tradition in carnival cultures in her thesis entitled ‘De-coding 21st Century Carnival’.

-Working in partnership with the Leeds West Indian Carnival Committee, the Centre for Culture and the Arts are also hosting an international conference between 19 – 21 May 2017, to celebrate the 50th anniversary of Leeds West Indian Carnival, the first Caribbean street carnival in the UK.
-This interdisciplinary event will bring together researchers, participants, costume designers, musicians, filmmakers, artists and founder members of the Caribbean carnival in the UK and internationally to showcase and analyse the phenomenal people’s art of carnival.
-Selected conference contributions will be published in peer-reviewed journal.
+Working in partnership with the Leeds West Indian Carnival Committee, the Centre for Culture and the Arts hosted an international conference in May 2017.
+The conference celebrated the 50th anniversary of Leeds West Indian Carnival, the first Caribbean street carnival in the UK.
+This interdisciplinary event brought together researchers, participants, costume designers, musicians, filmmakers, artists and founder members of the Caribbean carnival in the UK and internationally to showcase and analyse the phenomenal people's art of carnival.

 Contact: Dr Emily Zobel Marshall.Image © Max Farrar